DominikWrobel/home-assistant-vacuum-styj02ym/README.md

-# New maintainer is required.
-My Python and Home Assistant knowledge does not allow me to continue ducktaping this code.
-Any new maintainer will be much appreciated!
-In the meantime, I recommend switching to https://github.com/nergal/homeassistant-vacuum-viomi

 ## Hacky Home assistant support for Xiaomi vacuum STYJ02YM

-_Original code by [@nqkdev](https://github.com/nqkdev/home-assistant-vacuum-styj02ym), then I forked it and added HACS support._
+_Original code by [@nqkdev](https://github.com/nqkdev/home-assistant-vacuum-styj02ym) and [@KrzysztofHajdamowicz](https://github.com/KrzysztofHajdamowicz/home-assistant-vacuum-styj02ym) then I forked it and added HACS support, unique_id and fixed some deprevation notices._
-_Next steps were checking forks of original repository and backporting changes in order to provide most feature-complete Home Assistant integration for STYJ02YM._
+_Next steps will be to add config flow for the integration and get STYJ02YM working in Home Assistant for as long as I can._

 ### This is for STYJ02YM (apparently EU version) with 3.5.3_0017 firmware

 #### Install

-- Install it with HACS
+- Install it with HACS by adding (https://github.com/DominikWrobel/home-assistant-vacuum-styj02ym) as a custom repository
 - Add the configuration to configuration.yaml, example:

 #### Usage